albertocapella/sonar-postgres-docker-ansible/README.md

 $ ansible-playbook -i hosts playbook.yml --ask-vault-pass
 ```

-* If you need to undeploy sonarqube (only), you can execute the following:
+* If you need to undeploy sonarqube and postgres, you can execute the following:
 ```
 $ ansible-playbook -i hosts playbook.yml -e DOCKER_PRUNE=true --ask-vault-pass
 ```